Proton therapy nurse navigator

 Our Proton Therapy Center provides nurse navigation to help guide patients, both young and old, through the treatment process.
 The cancer center has a team of disease-site-specific nurse navigators who are integral to the multidisciplinary care we provide.
 Our nurse navigators guide patients from their initial contact with the cancer center through early testing and appointments to assist with expediting the treatment planning process.

-To learn more about the role of nurse navigator, we visited with Sara Soliman, RN, proton therapy nurse navigator at the cancer center.
+To learn more about the role of nurse navigator, we visited with Sara Grigery, RN, proton therapy nurse navigator at the cancer center.

 Specialized nurse navigation